6 feet

 How Long is 6 Feet?
 17 Things That Are 6 Ft Long

 Six feet equals 72 inches or 1.83 meters.
-That’s about the average height of an adult male in the United States.
-But sometimes, numbers alone don’t paint the full picture.
-Visualizing this length through common objects helps create a mental yardstick you can carry with you anywhere.
+That is roughly the average height of an adult man in the United States.
+Still, numbers alone are abstract.
+What really helps is comparing six feet to familiar objects you already know.

 1. The Average Adult Male